syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 Based on the [`outgoingUser`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/SfChat/outgoingUser.html) property, the messages are distinguished as either incoming or outgoing.
 The following options are available to customize the display settings of the message bubble.

->You must import the [`intl`] package for handling [`timestampFormat`] in your chat application.
+>You must import the [`intl`](https://pub.dev/documentation/intl/latest/intl/intl-library.html) package for handling [`timestampFormat`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/timestampFormat.html) in your chat application.

 ### User Name

 The [`showUserName`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/showUserName.html) property is used to show or hide the author's name for the message.
+Defaults to `true`.

 ### Time Stamp

 The [`showTimestamp`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/showTimestamp.html) property is used to show or hide the time the message was sent.
 The time format can be customized using [`timestampFormat`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/timestampFormat.html).
+Defaults to `true`.

 ### Time Stamp Format